AetherSX2/AetherSX2/readme.md

 Update 2023/01/10: I no longer have any active online presence in any community.
 Anyone claiming to be Tahlreth, or represent AetherSX2, is impersonating and scamming you.
 I hope the threats and hate will stop now.

+note [not added by project author, but may be of relevance to anyone reading this]: if you wish to salvage some of the work that went into this project so that it isn't entirely in vein, while that will be difficult with some parts being proprietary, https://gitlab.com/Mis012/aethersx2-reconstituted-git-history - a mirror with reconstituted git history
+- may help you with the task of upstreaming relevant code changes into PCSX2 (even though some reverse engineering will still be required for the proprietary parts)

 ---

 ## FAQ